-I’d like to connect especially with the new truck drivers and the guys and gals: who are just entering the trucking industry……. those who have just finished their CDL training as well as those who are still in the process of completing their CDL training program.
+I’d like to connect especially with the new truck drivers as well as the guys and gals who are just entering the trucking industry, those who have just finished their CDL training as well as those who are still in the process of completing their CDL training program.

 My First Year as a New Truck Driver